-The DTaP vaccine is composed of diptheria and tetnus toxoids that can create an antitoxin, and small pieces of killed (acellular) pertussis bacteria.
+The DTaP vaccine is composed of diphtheria and tetanus toxoids that can create an antitoxin, and small pieces of inactive pertussis bacteria.

 The DTaP vaccine is generally required before starting school.
 The regular immunization schedule is to give the vaccine at:

-If you or your child has not been fully vaccinated for diptheria, tetanus, and pertussis, talk to the doctor.
+If you or your child have not been fully vaccinated for diphtheria, tetanus, and pertussis, talk to the doctor.

 Most people tolerate the tetanus-containing vaccines without any trouble.
 The most common side effects are pain, redness, or swelling at the injection site, mild fever, tiredness, nausea, or vomiting.
-Rarely, a fever of more than 105ºF and seizures may occur.
+Rarely, a fever of more than 105 degrees Fahrenheit (40.6 degrees Celsius) and seizures may occur.